ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu to see other pages.

 High-dose chemotherapy may be used before or instead of radiation therapy for children younger than 3 to 4 years old.

-A stem cell/bone marrow transplant may be used for children with recurrent medulloblastoma.
-A stem cell transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
+A bone marrow transplant may be used for children with recurrent medulloblastoma.
+A stem cell transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells.
+These cells, called hematopoietic stem cells, develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
-Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.
+Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant.
+This is because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

-Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of tumor, results of any previous treatment, and patient’s age and general health.
+Before recommending transplantation, doctors will talk with you about the risks of this treatment.
+They will also consider several other factors, such as the type of tumor, results of any previous treatment, and your child’s age and general health.

 There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 Only AUTO transplantation is commonly used to treat medulloblastoma.
 ALLO transplantation is rarely recommended for children with medulloblastoma.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of tumor, may receive palliative care.
-It works best when palliative care is started as early as needed in the treatment process.
-Children often receive treatment for the tumor and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and families report they are more satisfied with treatment.
+Palliative care focuses on improving how your child feels during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of disease, may receive this type of care.
+And it often works best when it is started right after a diagnosis.
+People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Remission and the chance of recurrence